luugiathuy/luugiathuy.github.io/_posts/2014-11-02-setup-ruby-on-rails-postgresql-redis-on-ubuntu.md

     sudo apt-get upgrade
     sudo apt-get dist-upgrade

-After updating, you may have to restart your server for the changes.<!-- more -->
+After updating, you may have to restart your server for the changes.

 ### Install Ruby Version Manager (RVM)

 I use RVM to install and manage Ruby versions.
 To install the latest stable version of RVM, use:

     curl -L get.rvm.io | bash -s stable